Visit Petra, Jordan

 You’ll also see the two tall ceremonial obelisks that were carved from the rock and a well-weathered altar where it’s believed Nabatean priests sacrificed animals.

-Once you return down the stairs from the High Place, you’ll see the vast semi-circular theatre.
+Once you return down the stairs from the High Place, you’ll see the vast semi-circular theater.
 Built by the Nabateans and enlarged by the Romans in the 1st century AD, it slices through some of the older tombs, giving you a clear view into their interiors.

 The Royal Tombs

-Past the theatre, the wadi widens again to create a fitting stage for the Royal Tombs.
+Past the theater, the wadi widens again to create a fitting stage for the Royal Tombs.
 These four striking tombs in a row are empty inside, but their intricate construction warrants several hours of exploration.
 If you’d like to take pictures, they’re most photogenic in the warm light of the late afternoon, when the slanting rays throw the carvings into sharp relief.

 The Monastery sits on a high cliff at the top of a long processional route up more than 800 stairs.
 Starting your climb in the mid-afternoon means you’ll spend most of the 40-minute walk in the shade, a welcome relief for most people.